 - You need to recover a very specific amount from the sale; selling and reselling of salvage vehicles is inherently unpredictable.

 Financial Considerations for Purchasing a Salvage Vehicle

 Purchasing a salvage vehicle is a bit different from purchasing a more traditional car.
 For one thing, most lenders will not finance a salvage vehicle.
-The reason for this is fairly simple: the value of a salvage vehicle is unpredictable, and its status as a salvage car drives down its potential resale value.
-Because salvage cars often suffer mechanical issues, it’s also possible that the car will die before the loan is paid off.
+The reason for this is fairly simple!
+The value of a salvage vehicle is unpredictable.
+Its status as a salvage car drives down its potential resale value.
+Salvage cars often suffer mechanical issues.
+It’s also possible that the car will die before the loan is paid off.

-Before purchasing a salvage car, you’ll want to ensure you are able to insure the vehicle.
-Not all insurers will insure salvage title cars, so if you plan to drive the vehicle, you must work out insurance arrangements in advance.
+Before purchasing a salvage car, you’ll want to ensure you can insure the vehicle.
+Not all insurers will insure salvage title cars.
+If you plan to drive the vehicle, you must work out insurance arrangements in advance.

 Can a Title Be Repaired?

 Repairing a salvage title is no simple matter.
 Once a salvage car is a salvage car, it must always have a salvage title.

 Title washing is registering a car in a new state to obscure its status as a salvage vehicle.
 It is illegal and can subject you to both civil and criminal penalties.

 In some states, it’s possible to repair damage to a car and register it as a refurbished title.
 In this case, a buyer will still be able to see that the car was a salvage vehicle.
 But the restored title denotes a car that has been substantially repaired.